Rastion/rastion/docs/DMP_v0.1.md

 **Scope**
 - This specification defines the required files, interfaces, validation rules, execution flow, and output schema for a DMP v0.1 package.
 - DMP v0.1 is frozen; compliant packages MUST follow the requirements herein.
+- A compliant DMP v0.1 package MUST be portable across environments that implement this specification, independent of solver backend.

 **Non-Goals**
 - This specification does not define how to build, train, or optimize models.